Gestational Age Calculator: How Far Along Am I?

 Assumptions and guardrails

-- Dates are treated as whole days in local time.
-Outputs avoid negative values.
+• Dates are treated as whole calendar days in local time.
+Future dates are allowed for planning and are labelled as hypothetical.

 Math behind the calculator

-- Starting from a due date (EDD): count back 280 days to find the notional “start” of pregnancy (the LMP date).
-Gestational age is how many days have passed from that start to the current date.
+• Starting from a due date (EDD): count back 280 days to find the notional “start” of pregnancy (the LMP date).
+Gestational age is how many days have passed from that start to today.

-- Starting from LMP + cycle length: if your average cycle is not 28 days, shift the LMP by the difference.
+• Starting from LMP + cycle length: if your average cycle is not 28 days, shift the LMP by the difference.
 Example: 31-day cycles shift forward 3 days, 25-day cycles shift back 3 days.
 The due date is 280 days after this adjusted LMP.
-Gestational age is the time from the adjusted LMP to the current date.
+Gestational age is the time from the adjusted LMP to today.

-- Starting from an ultrasound report: the scan tells you how far along you were on the scan day.
-To get today’s gestational age, add the days between the scan day and the current date to the reported age.
+• Starting from an ultrasound report: the scan tells you how far along you were on the scan day.
+To get gestational age today, add the calendar-day difference between the scan date and today to the reported age.
 From that we also show a due date based on a 280-day pregnancy length.

-- Days to due date: we count calendar days from the current date up to the due date.
-If the due date has passed we show 0.
+• Days to due date: we count calendar days from today to the due date.
+If the due date has passed, the result shows how many days overdue it is.

 If methods disagree, early ultrasound dating is usually the most accurate.
 For IVF or FET pregnancies, use our IVF/FET due date tools for transfer-based dating.